akashkthkr/quantum_task_classiq/README.md

 See the detailed test guide in [tests/README.md](tests/README.md).

-You can also review the automated test results for every pull request, as our CI workflow runs the full test suite on each PR.
-The workflow details and test logs are available directly in the "Actions" tab of the GitHub repository, allowing you to verify that all tests pass before merging any changes.
+I also run the full test suite on each PR in CI.
+You can view the job logs in the "Actions" tab to make sure everything is green before merging.

 ### Live preview (temporary URL)

-You can spin up a temporary public URL for the API/UI using the GitHub Actions workflow:
+I can spin up a temporary public URL for the API/UI using the GitHub Actions workflow:

 - Go to GitHub → Actions → run the manual workflow named "Live UI Preview".
 - It builds the stack and starts a Cloudflare tunnel.
 The job summary prints a "Preview URL" plus handy links to `/ui` and the Admin UI.